Committed to Providing Financial Assistance

 Types of Financial Aid Offered at Commonwealth Institute

 Direct Unsubsidized Stafford Student Loan: This is loan that must be repaid.
 This loan is not based on financial need.
 Interest is charged during all periods to be paid by the borrower.
-The maximum amount for this loan is up to $6,000 per year for Independent students and $2,000 for Dependent students.
-Interest for this loan is fixed at 6.8%.
+The maximum amount for this loan is up to $2,000 per year for dependent students and $6,000 for independent students.
+Interest for this loan is fixed at 4.66%.

 All loans are subject to a loan origination fee, insurance premium and interest on the principal.
 The subsidized and unsubsidized loans have a six-month grace period until repayment begins.
 Failure to return from a leave of absence may affect the grace period.
 Repayment begins six weeks after the last disbursement on the plus loan.
 Defaulting (failure to repay) on the loans permits the guarantee agency and the federal government to take all legal measures to collect the loan including possible denial of issuance or renewal of a vocational license in your chosen profession.
 Students who have defaulted on a prior student loan or owe an overpayment on a Pell Grant or SEOG are not eligible to receive federal financial aid until their default or overpayment is cleared.
 Entrance and exit interviews are a requirement for subsidized and unsubsidized student loans.

 Federal regulations state that students may forfeit a portion of their federal student financial assistance if they fail to complete the program of study in which they were enrolled.
 This policy affects students who received or were eligible to receive federal student financial assistance authorized under Title IV of the Higher Education Act, such as Pell Grant and Stafford or Plus loans awarded under the Direct Loan programs, and who withdrew or were terminated from Commonwealth Institute on or after October 7, 2000, during the first 60% of any payment period (quarter).